DerwenAI/ERKG/README.md

 ./venv/bin/jupyter lab
 ```

-Then, based on the `article/draft.md` tutorial, follow steps shown in
+Then based on the [tutorial](TBD), follow the steps shown in these notebooks:
-these notebooks:

   1. [`examples/datasets.ipynb`](examples/datasets.ipynb)
   2. [`examples/graph.ipynb`](examples/graph.ipynb)